 |Long Running Requests||This advisory condition, Distributed Queries: Duration Threshold Max, should be configured to detect and alert on any long-running requests.|

 Download: Download the aforementioned advisory conditions to use in your environment here.

 Note: Advisory Condition markers are set by default.

 See activities in a calendar format to quickly identify potential resource constraint problems in massively parallel processing (MPP) systems, where concurrency is an important aspect of performance.

-For more information about the Event Calendar in SentryOne, see the Calendar and List views topic.
+Additional Information: For more information about the Event Calendar in SentryOne, see the Calendar and List views topic.